In Person & Virtual

 Ptosis repair can address these issues, reversing this medical issue even as it restores a more youthful appearance to your face.
 It is also common to undergo blepharoplasty at the time of ptosis repair for full eyelid rejuvenation.
 Dr. Rodríguez-Feliz has found that many patients seeking to improve their eyelids have underlying ptosis that if not identified pre-op and repaired at the time of blepharoplasty would lead to unsatisfactory results and an appearance of still looking tired.

-After you have been sedated, Dr. Rodríguez-Feliz will first make an incision on the upper eyelid crease.
+During ptosis repair Miami plastic surgeon Dr. Rodríguez-Feliz will first make an incision on the upper eyelid crease.
 Once that is done, he will then locate and tighten the levator muscle by reattaching it to the tarsal plate, which is the structure that supports your upper eyelid.
 He will then suture the incisions closed.

 Note that during the procedure, you will be sitting upright.
 This allows Dr. Rodríguez-Feliz to make sure there is true eyelid symmetry and no more drooping eyelid, which might not be as clear if you are on your back for the procedure.